 The Steam Oil Production Company Ltd was established in early 2014, by petroleum engineers, with the intention of initiating the first major offshore steam flood project in the world.

 The company participated in the 28th Seaward Licensing Round and in November 2014 was awarded blocks 21/27a and 28/2a under Promote Licence P2244.
 In December 2015 the company entered into a sale and purchase agreement with EnQuest Britain Ltd to acquire blocks 28/2b and 28/3b, which comprise Licence P1996, the transfer of this interest remains subject to Oil and Gas Authority approval.
 Since award, block 28/2a has been relinquished.
-The company has also been offered the award of blocks in the 29th Seaward Licensing Round.
+The company was also awarded blocks surrounding the Pilot field in the 29th Seaward Licensing Round.

 P2244 contains the Pilot and Harbour heavy oil discoveries which together have 272 mmbbls of oil in place, whilst P1996 contains the Narwhal and Elke discoveries which make up a further 225 mmbbls of oil in place.
-The 29th award area contains the Blakeney, Feugh, Dandy & Crinan discoveries which have a combined 147 mmbbls of oil in place, as well as the Bowhead and Titchwell prospects.
+P2302 contains the Blakeney, Feugh, Dandy & Crinan discoveries which have a combined 147 mmbbls of oil in place, as well as the Bowhead and Titchwell prospects.

 With the exception of the smaller Dandy & Crinan discoveries, all the oil in these fields is heavy and quite viscous, with API gravities in the range of 12º to 17º and viscosities that range from 160 centipoise to 2,000 centipoise at reservoir conditions.